 Sawgrass Recreation Park

 There are many things to see & do in Fort Lauderdale itself, but just a half-hour away is Sawgrass Recreation Park.
 This park is the place to go for an airboat ride through the Everglades.
-Those the park is technically outside the national park, you can still skim across the wetlands and explore the region’s habitats along with significant wildlife-viewing opportunities.
+Although it’s technically outside the national park, you can still skim across the wetlands and explore the region’s habitats, along with significant wildlife-viewing opportunities.

 Another popular way of exploring Sawgrass Recreation Park is on a Jon boat.
 You can rent these for your party and roam the park, enjoying a spot of fishing, or even stick around for primitive camping on a rented island.
 You can also take part in private, guided fishing tours.